VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

 Open a project created using a supported Unity version ([Unity Pre-prep](OperatingEnvironment.md){target=_blank}) or create a new project.
 Select "3D" as the template.

-!!! caution "Notes about project names and path (directory) names"
+!!! warning "Notes about project names and path (directory) names"
     If a space is included in the project / project path (directory) name, it may cause build errors and other unexpected issues. <br>
     Also avoid using full-width characters such as CJK characters.